jromers/olvm-ansible/README.md

 # OLVM - Ansible Playbooks for Oracle Linux Virtualization

 A collection of Ansible playbooks to use with Oracle Linux Virtualization Manager.
-Playbooks are tested with Ansible CLI commands and with Oracle Linux Automation Manager.
+Playbooks are tested with Ansible CLI commands on Oracle Linux and with Oracle Linux Automation Manager.

 The playbooks uses modules from the [ovirt.ovirt Ansible collection](https://docs.ansible.com/ansible/latest/collections/ovirt/ovirt/index.html) which should be downloaded before using the playbooks.
 Read the collection documentation page for additional explanation or for extending the functionality of the playbooks.